jonkemp/gulp-useref/CONTRIBUTING.md

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!

+### Has This Been Asked Before?

+Before you submit a bug report, you should search existing issues.
+Be sure to check both currently open issues, as well as issues that are already closed.
+If you find an issue that seems to be similar to yours, read through it.

+If this issue is the same as yours, you can comment with additional information to help the maintainer debug it.
+Adding a comment will subscribe you to email notifications, which can be helpful in getting important updates regarding the issue.
+If you don't have anything to add but still want to receive email updates, you can click the "watch" button at the bottom of the comments.

+### Nope, Hasn't Been Asked Before

+If you can't find anything in the existing issues, don't be shy about filing a new one.

+You should be sure to include the version the project, as well as versions of related software.
+For example, be sure to include the version numbers output by the commands `node --version` and `npm list`.
+If you notice that your installed version is not the latest, use `npm update` and confirm that the issue is still there.

+Please be as thorough as possible.
+It helps us address the problem more quickly, so everyone wins!

 Guidelines for bug reports: